 Q: Why are there so many different options and variables in residential construction?

 Answer: Primarily because clients in the high end are willing to consider the cost-benefit of better products.
+So manufacturers have provided with a plethora of great products and options.
+That’s a good thing!
 When price is all that matters, the less expensive option will always be chosen.
-However, high-end clients are willing to consider the ongoing maintenance costs of the home, energy costs, and what we call “lifestyle upgrades” such as whole house automation.
+However, high-end clients are willing to consider other things.
+Things like the ongoing maintenance costs of the home, energy costs, and what we call “lifestyle upgrades” such as commercial grade appliances and lifetime roofs, for example, may be considered.

 Q: If there is so much variation in the pricing, how can bids be compared from one builder to the next?

-Answer: It’s tough.
-The best way is to ask for as much detail as you can possibly get.
-Then, ask more questions about the products chosen and methodologies being employed for each discipline.
-For example, where concrete is concerned, ask about the type of slab (slab on grade or post tension, for example), PSI of the concrete being used, soil testing, engineering of the slab (how much rebar, etc,) and keep asking questions until you feel confident in the answers you are getting.
-At some point, you should get a feeling for who is being the most honest and forthright.
-That’s who you want as your builder.
+Answer: When you’re building a custom home, as opposed to a tract home, you’re looking for a better product.
+So, the best way to find out the quality of the home you’re getting is to ask for as much detail as you can possibly get.
+Then, ask questions about the methodologies being employed for each discipline.
+For example, where concrete is concerned, ask about the type of slab (slab on grade, for example), PSI of the concrete being used, soil testing, engineering of the slab and framing, methods for waterproofing, and keep asking questions until you feel confident in the answers you are getting.
+“Clarity is kindness” is one of our core values for this reason.

 Q: If I find a builder who has less experience and has forgotten to price everything in, haven't I just found a bargain?